It's not only about respect for your host, it's respect for your quarry. By Blue Zulu.

 - Tweed so loud that the neighbours file for a noise abatement order.

 If you spot a chap wearing dairy boots and rubber overtrousers from Mole Valley Farmers, it’s almost guaranteed that he’s both a top Shot and a duke.
 If his Barbour is so patched that the only remaining original feature is the zip, bow immediately, as that will be HRH the Prince of Wales.
+(Our list of the best shooting jackets is here.)

 Are cravats acceptable?

 Among this upper echelon, neckwear is uncommon, perhaps to draw a distinction between those of blue blood and those with the red stuff.
 For several seasons, I aped this fashion, especially when the weather was cold, and opted for silk turtleneck jumpers, despite my offspring’s accurate observation that they made me look like a dodgy 1970s ski instructor with a sideline in “adult” movies.
 And I have also toyed — deep breath — with the idea of wearing a cravat.
+(Glance through this list of best shooting ties.)

 It does seem to be creeping in.
 Only last week, three of the Guns had donned them, and they didn’t seem ridiculous.